 ANA InterContinental Tokyo

-In the afternoon take a cab to the Imperial Palace.
+In the afternoon take a Taxi or a walk to the Imperial Palace.
 Home to the Japanese Imperial Family, it is surrounded by moats and massive stone walls reflecting of the location’s history of being the original site of the Edo Castle.
 A site reflecting of classic beauty and nature, it is one of Tokyo’s most popular attractions.

 Walk over to Roppongi Hills and at sunset time take in the unforgettable views over Tokyo Tower and Mt.
 Fuji (weather permitting).
 Enjoy the city’s top restaurants, bars or shops all located within Tokyo’s signature landmark.
 Alternatively, take the train down to Shibuya where you will find yourself in front of Shibuya Crossing.
 The bustling lights from the neon lit buildings and radiating energy generated from the countless people are guaranteed to amaze you.
 Visit the Hikarie Building in Shibuya, which offers anything from fashion to beauty items, various themed restaurants and bars, to musical shows at the new Orbe Theatre.